clm-a/Dockerthings/docker-compose-boilerplates/rails/readme.md

-Add `db` folder to your `.gitignore` file as it embbeds postgresql container data (to persist them between containers recreations)
+Ensure `db` folder is present both in `.gitignore` and `.dockerignore` files as it embbeds postgresql container data (to persist them between containers recreations)